MBB-team/VBA-toolbox/_wiki/Fast-demo-Q-learning-model.md

 Note also that VBA also includes routines for performing other types of analyses.
 These include, but are not limited to:

-- **Bayesian model averaging**: Standard statistical practice ignores model uncertainty.
-Data analysts typically select a model from some class of models and then proceed as if the selected model had generated the data.
-This approach ignores the uncertainty in model selection, leading to over-confident inferences.
-Bayesian model averaging (BMA) provides a coherent mechanism for accounting for this model uncertainty when deriving parameter estimates.
-- **Empirical Bayes inversion**: Empirical Bayes methods are procedures for statistical inference in which the prior distribution is estimated from the data.
-This approach stands in contrast to standard Bayesian methods, for which the prior distribution is fixed before any data are observed.
-In VBA, the empirical Bayes approach is a fully Bayesian treatment of a hierarchical model wherein the parameters at the highest level of the hierarchy are summary statistics of the group, which are unknown but eventually constrain the likely range of subject-level parameters.
+- **clustering analyses**: in this type of analysis, data are assumed to be sampled from a mixture of Gaussian or Binomial distributions.
 - **group-level Bayesian model comparisons**: In this type of analysis, models are treated as random effects that could differ between subjects and have a fixed (unknown) distribution in the population.
-VBA inverts the ensuing hierarchical model to provide posterior estimates of the frequency with which any model prevails in the population.
-In particular, this approach can be adapted to perform between-condition and between-group comparisons.

 Finally, note that VBA already includes a large library of models for behavioural and neurophysiological data...